 - Almost 12% of all aircraft accident reports cite a maintenance factor.

 - When failure or malfunction of aircraft equipment is part of an accident or incident, one-third of these malfunctions relate to a maintenance error.

 - Whenever engine delays are encountered, maintenance error accounts for nearly 50% of the causes.

 From 1994 to 2004, maintenance problems have contributed to 42% of fatal airline accidents in the United States (excluding the 9-11 terrorist attacks).
-Maintenance related accidents and incidents are caused by a breakdown of the organization processes, decisions and culture.
+Aviation maintenance-related accidents and incidents are caused by a breakdown of the organization processes, decisions and culture.
 Maintenance operations are also affected by human input that shows up as weaknesses in organizational processes leading to

 - Lack of motivation

 - Fatigue and stress

 - Time pressures

 Famous aircraft maintenance failures: